kai-65537/VaCPA/README.md

 ## Anricipated features

-- A bannar on this page
+- A banner on this page
 - Cross-platform builds
 - More beautiful UI
-- Ability to overlay image on guidelines
+- Image overlays on guidelines
-- Ability to export and restore past parameters
+- Exports and imports for parameters
 - And more...

 ## Build